-We are celebrating our Montreal prenatal class, From Birth to Earth: A modern prenatal class, with the ABCs of prenatal education.
+We are celebrating our Montreal group prenatal class with the ABCs of prenatal education.
 From A to Z we cover some common prenatal terms: G is for Golden Hour.

 The time immediately after your baby is born is often referred to as “the golden hour”.
 It’s bound to be a bit of a shock for your baby when they come out.
 They have spent months in a warm, dark, aquatic, and kind of loud place.
 Earthside is bright, cold and the absence of your swooshing heartbeat must be unsettling.
 Not to mention the insane physiological changes that happen as your baby reroutes their circulation and takes their first breath.
 The golden hour is when your baby is making this transition and you may start falling in love.
 (You may take a little longer to fall madly in love with your baby.
 That’s also completely normal!)